-The Council has provided seventeen off-street car parks for use by the public, many operating on a pay and display basis.
-Each car park has information boards situated next to each of its ticket machines, which detail the regulations which apply in respect of the use of that car park.
+The Council provided more than thirty off-street car parks for use by the public.
+These operated on a pay and display basis, providing in the region of 4,700 spaces.
+Each car park has information boards situated next to each of its ticket machines, which detail the regulations and the parking charges which apply in respect of the use of that car park.